AACPDM annual meeting

 The Demonstration Posters will be fully recognized in the program; however, please note that these abstracts will not be published in the Developmental Medicine & Child Neurology (DMCN) supplement.

-There is a strict 3000-character count, including spaces, which will be imposed on the length of the body of the abstract.
-The abstract should be structured as follows:
+In order to make fair comparisons of the quality of submitted abstracts across a wide spectrum of disciplines, it is imperative that the following structured abstract format be followed.
+There is a strict 3000-character count, including spaces, on the length of the body of the abstract.
+The format of abstracts should be as follows:

 Clinical Observation or Single Case Study Posters